 The BSAP works with the Illinois Department of Transportation (IDOT) to minimize the effects of transportation infrastructure building and maintenance on local plants and animals.
 Specifically, our role is to determine the presence of threatened and endangered species at sites under consideration for IDOT projects.
 We conduct field surveys of plants and animals at sites proposed for highway projects and natural areas statewide to ensure IDOT projects are in compliance with State and Federal environmental laws and regulations.
 We assess flora and fauna, including protected species and habitats, for potential impacts on natural resources so that IDOT can either reduce or eliminate adverse environmental impacts, or they can identify mitigation or remediation actions to achieve the best possible outcome during project development, design, and construction.

-Collections can aid in quantifying the impacts of habitat loss, environmental contamination, biological invasions, and global climate change on our native flora and fauna.
+Scientific collections can aid in quantifying the impacts of habitat loss, environmental contamination, biological invasions, and global climate change on our native flora and fauna.
 The INHS Biological Collections provide invaluable insight into changes in species composition and distribution throughout Illinois over the past 150 years.
 The collections act as a biological library, allowing easy access to many years of data concerning the presence or absence of state-listed species, which helps IDOT save time and money required for more extensive fieldwork.
 INHS oversees all aspects of collection, management, and maintenance of samples collected during IDOT biological surveys.
 While the INHS Biological Collections support IDOT programs, specimens and associated data collected during biological surveys are, in turn, curated into their respective collections and their databases.